HolmesProcessing/Holmes-Documentation/rst/components/holmes-gateway/installation.rst

     go build .

-The framework requires one Holmes-Gateway running in Master mode and the Master Gateway needs a SSL certificate to function.
-If you don't have a SSL certificate at hand you can simply create a self signed one by using the provided shell
+The framework requires one Holmes-Gateway running in Master mode and the Master Gateway needs an SSL certificate to function.
+If you don't have an SSL certificate at hand, you can simply create a self-signed one by using the provided shell
 script:

 .. code-block:: shell